 (with names alphabetically after Hubbard, James E.) - Estimated loss: 75% of records

 Many of the service records were also severely damaged.
-So it’s possible the veterans’ records may no longer exist in their entirety.
-Everything after those dates should still exist in the National Archives, unless they are still being maintained by the respective branch of service.
+So, the veterans’ records may no longer exist in their entirety.
+Everything after those dates should still exist in the National Archives unless the respective branch of service is still maintaining them.
 Here is more information about the National Archives Fire:

 How to Prove Military Service if Your Records Were Destroyed in the National Archives Fire of 1973